jbloomlab/SARSr-CoV_RBD_MAP/results/summary/homolog_escape.md

 How does escape frac for a homolog tend to correlate with its expression?
-Not that this was a particularly well-devised check, but for most homologs (especially expression around or above 9), doesn’t seem to be an overall association between expression and escape.
+Not that this was a particularly well-devised check, but for most homologs (especially expression around 10), doesn’t seem to be an overall association between expression and escape.
 Perhaps notable that the only measurement that really hits the “intermediate” range of escape frac (instead of being more binary 0/1) is the more poorly expressing variant AncClade2\_alt1\_subs\_only (that is, a variant that we do expect to be perhaps less stable because of epistatic incompatibilites – this variant contains all of the 48 substitutions that occur between AncAsia and AncClade2, but does not contain the two deletions that also occur along this branch).

 If this variant were being disproportionately selected *out* by the RBD+ gating during the sort (because it is lower expressing than the average